-Frá John T. Dunlap was born in Ottawa, Canada, in 1957.
-After his studies at the University of Nice he graduated from the University of Ottawa, he then obtained his Juris Doctor degree from the University of Western Ontario.
-He was awarded an honorary doctorate in Public Service by the John Cabot University in Rome.
+Born in Ottawa, Canada, on 16 April 1957, after studying in Nice University, John Dunlap graduated from the University of Ottawa and then obtained a Juris Doctor degree from the University of Western Ontario.
+He was awarded an honorary doctorate in Public Service by John Cabot University in Rome.

-Frá John Dunlap is an attorney admitted to the New York State Bar and a barrister and solicitor of the bar of the province of Ontario.
-In 1986, he joined the law firm of Dunnington, Bartholow & Miller in New York, becoming a partner in 1993.
-He specialised in corporate and immigration law.
-An internationally respected lawyer, he is since 1997 a legal advisor to the Permanent Observer Mission of the Holy See to the United Nations.
+Frá John Dunlap is a member of the New York State Bar and the Ontario Bar Association in Canada.
+In 1986, he joined the New York legal firm Dunnington, Bartholow & Miller in New York City, becoming a partner in 1993.
+He specializes in corporate and immigration law.
+An internationally respected lawyer, since 1997 he has been legal adviser to the Permanent Observer Mission of the Holy See to the United Nations.

 Frá John Dunlap approached the Order of Malta and found his religious vocation in the mid-1980s during his volunteer work with patients suffering from AIDS and other diseases at the Cardinal Cooke Medical Center in Harlem (New York).
 He has volunteered in that hospital every week for the past 30 years.